 If they fail, then they are either not doing the job correctly, or the possibility of disciplinary action is needed.

 This causes problems when one member is efficient while others are not.
-Also, not all team members put their effort to go beyond the quota either which makes the productivity limited.
+Also, not all team members put their effort into going beyond the quota either, which makes the productivity limited.

 15. Difficult To Adapt According to Changes